movAX13h/P8Coder/README.md

 #### WARNING
 P8Coder overwrites all lua code of the cartridge you select!
 Everything else (gfx/map/sfx/music) remains untouched.

+### Known bug
+Currently the lower half of the map (if used) is not rendered correctly.
+Will fix this soon (2018-05-07)

 ## Download
-- Binary (v1.3) from author server: http://thrill-project.com/archiv/coding/P8Coder.zip (147kb)
+- Binary (v1.4) from author server: http://thrill-project.com/archiv/coding/P8Coder.zip (147kb)
 - Upgrade: replace the old exe with the new one

 ## Source code